softxml/MissingPersonsFinder-Israel/README.md

 5. Choose "Web application" as the application type.

-6. In the "Authorized JavaScript origins" section, add `http://localhost:8080` as an authorized origin if it's not already there.

-7. In the "Authorized redirect URIs" section, add `http://localhost:8080/gmail/gmail.php` as an authorized redirect URI.
+6. In the "Authorized redirect URIs" section, add `http://localhost:8080/gmail/gmail.php` as an authorized redirect URI.

-8. Click the **Create** button.
+7. Click the **Create** button.

-9. After creating the OAuth client ID, click the download button (down arrow) to download the JSON file containing your credentials.
+8. After creating the OAuth client ID, click the download button (down arrow) to download the JSON file containing your credentials.
 This file should be named `credentials.json`.

-10. Place the `credentials.json` file in the root directory of your project.
+9. Place the `credentials.json` file in the root directory of your project.

 Your `credentials.json` file should look something like this (with your own client ID and client secret):